What comes to mind when you think of your bodybuilding goals? For most people, it’s showing off by flexing their guns and kissing their biceps.

 Keep your triceps perpendicular to the floor, forearms parallel to the floor, and elbows close to your sides.

 Grip both ends of the rope, with palms facing each other.
-Begin by slowly bringing the rope to your thighs.
-Your arms should be fully extended and pointed down.

 To return to the starting position, breathe in and slowly bend your forearms so they’re parallel to the floor again.